God’s Own Country (2017) | Bluray/DVD release

-Francis Lee’s feature debut is often a hard watch: a dour and utterly realistic portrayal of a gay relationship in the Yorkshire countryside does not spare humans or animals.
+Francis Lee’s feature debut is often hard watch to watch.
+This dour and utterly realistic portrayal of a gay relationship in the Yorkshire countryside does not spare humans or animals.
 But in spite of the gloominess of landscape and relationships, Lee allows a chink of sunlight into this country-noir.

 Johnny Saxby (O’Connor) is a lost soul: he works for his stroke-impaired father Martin (Hart) on the family farm, his mother (Gemma Jones) watching his every step.
 The only entertainment is alcohol and quick sexual encounters in the pub toilet.
 Josh resents the world – but not as much as himself.
 Enter Gheorghe (Secareanu), a Romanian farm worker, hired to help Josh with the overbearing tasks of looking after the varied livestock and the land.
 Josh might be a country yokel, but he knows how to provoke Gheorghe at their first meeting: he calls him a Gypsy – but Gheorghe, who speaks near perfect English, wrestles him to the ground showing he’s no pushover.
 Gheorghe comes from a farming family experience and shows imagination and knowledge whilst saving a new-born lamb, Josh warms to him, and after yet another wrestling match in the mud, the two become lovers.
 With his mother growing more and more suspicious of the two young men, Josh’s father suffers a second stroke, leaving him bedridden for good.
 Stressed out, Josh takes up again with one of his casual lovers, but is caught in flagrante by Gheorghe, who leaves the farm.